 4. Durand Eastman

-In 1908, landscape architect Bernard H. Slavin began designing this county park, which now covers 977 acres and includes five lakes.
-The most prominent lakes are Durand and Eastman.
-A section of pedestrian-only roadway between Log Cabin and Zoo Roads is perfect for a walk in the arboretum.
+In 1908, landscape architect Bernard (Barney) H. Slavin began designing Durand Eastman Park, which now covers 977 acres and features five artificial lakes: Durand, Eastman, Trimble, Trott, and Pat.
+A section of pedestrian-only roadway between Log Cabin and Zoo Roads is perfect for a walk through the arboretum.
 Walk across Lakeshore Boulevard to explore the seven-mile Irondequoit Lakeside Multi-Use Trail.
 At Lot A near Horseshoe Road, you will find the designated swimming area along the 5,000-foot sandy Lake Ontario shoreline.

-Slavin used knowledge gained from working with Olmsted to design Durand Eastman, evident in the variety of mature trees in an arboretum between Zoo and Sweet Fern Roads in Pine Valley, Rhododendron Valley, Fruit Valley, and Katsura Glen.
+Slavin drew on design principles established by the Olmsted firm in Rochester while also contributing his own long-term vision to the county park system—an influence evident in the mature arboretum landscapes between Zoo and Sweet Fern Roads in Pine Valley, Rhododendron Valley, Fruit Valley, and Katsura Glen.

 A fun fact, despite popular belief, the White Lady’s Castle at Durand Eastman Park is not an actual castle but the façade of a former beach-side dining hall called Three Lakes Pavilion.
 However, rumors persist of a vengeful mother and her two large white dogs haunting the area.